Stuycs-K/final-project-10-keungn-yangc/WORKLOG.md

 ### 6/3/23
 - reszie works

-### 6/6/23
+### 6/7/23
-- added units to display and resized parts of it
+- made and tested button for lid
-- started working on rotating lid as it falls off
+- started working on rotating lid as it falls off (flawed)

 ### 6/9/23
 - added graphics to temperature controller(slightly glitchy and slow will fix)